-Senior Designer
+Designer

 How to create better courses in Articulate Rise

-1. Create better, more vibrant transitions
+1. Create seamless, more vibrant transitions

 For this particular client, we created an image that contained the background colors of the previous and next content pieces and layered a photo with graphic elements on top.
 Make everything seamless by removing the image’s padding and you’re good to go!